acaldero/adhocflow/README.md

  <br>
 </html>

-## Ad-Hoc Flow

-Ad-Hoc Flow is an evolution of the [DAta LOcality on tensorFLOW](https://github.com/saulam/daloflow) project.
+Ad-Hoc Flow is an evolution of the [DAta LOcality on tensorFLOW](https://github.com/saulam/daloflow) project. \
 Daloflow uses HDFS as back-end storage solution but *Ad-Hoc Flow* extends to more storage solutions.